 In light of the Department of Justice and Department of Education's recent decision to withdraw guidelines that encouraged institutions of higher learning to incorporate race in admission decisions, below is a brief summary of the potential change for California and the continued interest U.C.
 Davis has in a diverse student body as articulated in our mission and vision.

-In California, state universities and colleges are already prohibited by state law to discriminate against, or grant preferential treatment on the basis of certain factors, including race.
+In California, state universities and colleges are already prohibited by state law to discriminate against or grant preferential treatment on the basis of certain factors, including race.
 Voters enacted this restriction in 1996 through Proposition 209.
 Since its adoption, Prop.
 209 led to a significant drop in enrollment of students from diverse backgrounds.
 But Prop.
-209 also forced California public universities and colleges to reexamine practices such as in recruitment, admission and hiring that perpetuated exclusion by yielded results that were largely disconnected from the demographics of our state and from our educational mission of public service.
+209 also forced California public universities and colleges to reexamine practices in recruitment, admission and hiring that perpetuated exclusion and yielding results that were largely disconnected from the demographics of our state and from our educational mission of public service.

 Claudia Escobar, M.P.P.